Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 1. The first log in, is for your main Azure tenant.

-   > Tip: This step will likely be skipped since you're already logged in to the specified tenant - i.e., when you used the command: `az login --scope "https://graph.microsoft.com/.default"`
+   > *Tip*: This step will likely be skipped since you're already logged in to the specified tenant - i.e., when you used the command: `az login --scope "https://graph.microsoft.com/.default"`

-   > Info: The script is smart enough to utilize your existing  Azure token, that is cached and persisted, outside of the container.
+   > *Info*: The script is smart enough to utilize your existing  Azure token, that is cached and persisted, outside of the container.

-2. The second login cannot be avoided, since it is for logging into the Azure B2C Tenant that is being created as part of the deployment script.
-This login is needed to make further changes to the Azure B2C tenant.
+2. The second login cannot be avoided as it is for logging into the Azure B2C Tenant that is just being created, as part of the deployment script.
+This login is needed to make any further changes to the Azure B2C tenant.

-   > Info: The script will cache this login session too, so that if you need to run the script multiple times, you will not be asked to log in to your Azure AD B2C tenant again.
+   > *Info*: The script will cache this login session too, so that if you need to run the script multiple times, you will not be asked to log in to your Azure AD B2C tenant again.
 The login session for Azure B2C is cached here: `$HOME/asdk/.cache/`.

 ## What If Something Goes Wrong?

-It shouldn't happen, but we all know that it does - thank you [Murphy](https://en.wikipedia.org/wiki/Murphy%27s_law)!
+It shouldn't happen, but we all know that it does from time to time - thank you [Murphy](https://en.wikipedia.org/wiki/Murphy%27s_law)!

 In most cases, when something goes wrong along the way, all you'll need to do is to run the script once again.
 The deployment script will skip the parts that have already been completed and re-try the parts that have not.

-> Tip #1: If something goes wrong with for instance the the App Registrations, try deleting all of them (or at least the one that is not correct) and then run the script again.
-Doing so will recreate the app registrations.
+> *Tip #1*: If something goes wrong with for instance the the App Registrations, try deleting all of them before trying again.
 >
-> Tip #2: Please be aware that when you dele an App Registration it will move to `Deleted applications` and you will have to delete the deleted registration once more using `Delete permanently`, to actually fully purge it.
+> *Tip #2*: Please be aware that when you delete an App Registration it will move to `Deleted applications` and you will have to delete the deleted registration once more using `Delete permanently`, to actually fully purge it.
 >
-> Tip #3: Deleting an entity and then running the script again is a general a good suggestion for if you want to make changes.
-The script is designed with resilience in mind.
+> *Tip #3*: Deleting an entity and then running the script again is a general a good suggestion for if you want to make changes.
+The script is designed with this level of resilience in mind.

 ### Logs

 If the script fails you may use the logs to investigate the issue.
 The logs are found in the [log](./deployment/log) directory in the project root.
 Every time the script is run a new folder with the time/date of the event is created.
 Inside this folder the `config.json` manifest file is stored twice.
 Once as it looks in the beginning of the script run and once who it looks at the end.
 The `config.json` manifest is an important file, if you need to run the script again.

-> Tip : The `config.json`and the logs are both excluded from the any git commit made on the project as defined in `.gitignore`.
+> *Tip*: The `config.json`and the logs are both excluded from the any git commit made on the project as defined in `.gitignore`.
 This is done for both practical reasons and security reasons.
 However, each time you run the script, both the logs and the configuration files are uploaded and stored in an Azure Storage Account in you Azure Resource Group.

 ## Now what?